predictiveworks/works-beats/README.md

 ## Things Beat

-**Things Beat** is a standalone Akka-based Http(s) service that leverages a Mqtt client based ThingsBoard connector.
+**Things Beat** is an Akka-based Http(s) microservice that leverages a MQTT based ThingsBoard connector.
 Retrieved events are transformed into the NGSI format and re-published via MQTT or SSE.

 **ThingsBoard** is an open-source IoT platform for data collection, processing, visualization, and device management.
 It enables device connectivity via industry standard IoT protocols like MQTT, CoAP and HTTP and supports both cloud and